 3. Review your Financial Aid Offer

-We start mailing out financial aid offers in January for the coming fall.
-You should receive your award within 2-3 weeks of submitting all required application materials.
-You can also access your financial aid offer through MyFinAid.
+Financial aid offers for the upcoming fall will begin to be sent in January and will reflect aid amounts for the year.
+You can access your financial aid offer through the MyFinAid portal.
 Click Financial Aid Award and select the appropriate academic year from the dropdown list.

 Financial Aid Verification